dataviz9/dataviz9.github.io/README.md

 # DataViz 2019

 The global subject of this project was the visualization of "Climate Data".
-We as a group decided to concetrate our efforts on the ecological footprint and the overshoot day.
+We as a group decided to concetrate our efforts on the ecological footprint, the defeicit / recover ratio and the overshoot day.
 Here we describe the dataset,the terms and how we decided to visualize the data.

 The website build can be visited [here](https://dataviz9.github.io/).